coq/coq/doc/sphinx/language/core/primitive.rst

    Axiom get_set_same : forall A t i (a:A), (i < length t) = true -> t.[i<-a].[i] = a.
    Axiom get_set_other : forall A t i j (a:A), i <> j -> t.[i<-a].[j] = t.[j].

-The complete set of such operators can be obtained looking at the :g:`PArray` module.
+The rest of these operators can be found in the :g:`PArray` module.

 These primitive declarations are regular axioms.
 As such, they must be trusted and are listed by the :g:`Print Assumptions` command.